lucatume/wp-browser/docs/tutorials/local-flywheel-setup.md

 In the screenshots below are the answers I used to configure `wp-browser` on Windows.

-Note that I've set up the database host using the values provided by Local UI, yours might differ.
+Note that I've set up the database host using the values provided by Local UI, yours might differ depending on the version of Local you're using:

 ![](images/local-flywheel-win-db-creds.png)